 Lamb, sweet potato, spinach, cheese

-Ok but let’s be real, something the fresh fruit and broccoli just doesn’t cut it when trying to stop that craving for chocolate.
-So here some last resort alternatives that will satisfy the sweetest tooth
+Ok but let’s be real, something the fresh fruit and broccoli just don’t cut it when trying to stop that craving for chocolate.
+So here are some last-resort alternatives that will satisfy the sweetest tooth

 Keep an eye out for the next article, where we will share some super simple and delicious recipes that require ZERO Baking 🙂 (Perfect for the Bangkok lifestyle where most kitchens n condos don’t have ovens) that will satisfy the sweetest tooth